 Warm-season grasses can be fertilized throughout the growing season since they thrive in the heat of the summer.
-But cool-season grasses struggle to survive during the heat of the summer.
-Avoid applying fertilizer to the lawn in mid-summer or late summer.
-A cool-season lawn should need nothing other than water and pest management until September.
+But cool-season grasses like we have in the Edmonton region struggle to survive during the heat of the summer.
+Avoid applying fertilizer to the lawn in mid-summer or late summer unless you can provide for regular watering.

 Low-nitrogen fertilizer is ideal for summer lawns.
 This reintroduces nutrients into the soil so that the lawn can maintain healthy growth throughout the summer months.
 Nitrogen-rich fertilizers can cause further stress to lawns in the summer and even cause burns.